-The Ministry of Justice has announced plans for the future of probation.
-This follows careful consideration of the results of the consultation, ‘Strengthening probation, building confidence’, held in summer 2018.
+The Ministry of Justice is reforming probation.
+We will make changes to the probation system following careful consideration of the results of the consultation, ‘Strengthening probation, building confidence’, held in summer 2018.

-- The National Probation Service (NPS) will be responsible for managing all offenders on a community order or licence following their release from prison in England and Wales, and will continue to deliver those services reserved to the public sector such as advice to court.
+- From 26 June 2021, the new probation service will be responsible for managing all those on a community order or licence following their release from prison in England and Wales.

-- In England each area will be overseen by a new dedicated regional director who will provide strategic leadership and be responsible for the overall delivery and commissioning of probation services.
+- In England, each area will be overseen by a new dedicated Regional Probation Director who will provide strategic leadership and be responsible for the overall delivery and commissioning of probation services.

-- The regional directors, along with the NPS Director in Wales, will work closely to ensure an effective, unified approach from pre-sentence stage in court through to management in the community.
+- The Regional Probation Directors, along with the NPS Director in Wales, will work closely to ensure an effective, unified approach from pre-sentence stage in court through to management in the community.

 - We also intend to go further than set out in the consultation.
-We will take action to strengthen the standing of the probation workforce and will seek (when Parliamentary time allows) to implement an independent statutory register for probation professionals.
-We will also make changes that support continuous professional development.
+We will take action to strengthen the standing of the probation workforce and also make changes that support continuous professional development.

 Progress and updates